Redflow makes renewable-sourced energy available 24×7

 - ‘Virtual genset’ mode loses no power over time and starts in 30 seconds

-- Working in temperatures as hot as 50 degrees C (122 degrees F) without active cooling
+- Working in temperatures as warm as 50 degrees C (122 degrees F) without active cooling

-- Inherently non-flammable electrolyte means it has no risk of thermal runaway
+- Inherently non-flammable electrolyte means it has low risk of thermal runaway

 - Allows remote access or monitoring via the Internet to reduce the need for site visits